mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-tekton.md

 A **pipeline** is a collection of **tasks** in order.
 Tekton creates a number of Kubernetes pods and ensures that each pod completes running successfully as desired.

 A **task** is a collection of **steps** in order.
-Tekton runs a task in the form of a Kubernetes pod, where .
+Tekton runs a task in the form of a Kubernetes pod, where each step becomes a running container in the pod.
 This design allows you to set up a shared environment for a number of related steps; for example, you may mount a Kubernetes volume in a task, which will be accessible inside each step of the task.

 A **step** is an operation in a CI/CD workflow.
 Tekton performs each step as a running container in the task pod.